 - This continues with the epicotyl- the seedling stem above the cotyledon, which rapidly elongates its structure.

 Also Read: Cotyledon and their Types

 Pros and Cons of Hypogeal Germination

 The advantage of hypogeal germination is that the plant or the seedlings are protected from early grazing and the drawback or the disadvantage of hypogeal germination is that the plant cannot begin to synthesize its own food or photosynthesize until the true leaves have completely appeared.

 Also Read: Photosynthesis

-Hypogeal germination occurs in both monocotyledons seeds including paddy, wheat, maize, etc. and dicotyledons seeds, including pea, mango, groundnuts, etc.
+Hypogeal germination occurs in both monocotyledonous seeds including paddy, wheat, maize, etc. and dicotyledonous seeds, including pea, mango, groundnuts, etc.

 Explore more: Dicotyledonous and Monocotyledonous Seeds

 This article concludes with an introduction to hypogeal germination.
 To know more about hypogeal germination, other related topics and important questions, keep visiting our website at BYJU’S Biology.

 How do you distinguish between hypogeal germination and epigeal germination?